Recover My Photos | English V4

-Run Recover My Photos from the Desktop icon.
+1. Run Recover My Photos from the Desktop icon

-The first window is the drive selection screen.
-Here you will see a listing of the Hard Disks (physical media such as hard drives, camera cards, usb drives etc.) as well as the drive letters (e.g. F:) located on your computer.
+The drive selection window shows a listing of the hard disks (physical media such as hard drives, camera cards, usb drives etc.) as well as the drive letters (e.g. F:) located on your computer.

-Select the drive you wish to search by clicking it with your mouse.
+Select the disk or drive letter you wish to search by clicking it with your mouse.
 Then press the 'Next' button:

 The following window presents two search options: